How to help your teen choose the best subjects to take in high school in preparation for their desired courses at uni.

 Navigating the social landscape while making decisions affecting the rest of their lives can make Years 10 through 12 tough on teens.
 They will turn to you for help and advice.
 Setting them on the right path for uni and beyond is a great way to help.

-For even more help, you can assist your teen in their transition from high school to university by attending Murdoch’s parent and support information evening.
+For even more help, you can assist your teen in their transition from high school to university by attending Murdoch’s upcoming events.